MillenniumMachines/Milo-v1.5/docs/faq.md

 ### What is the Full Metal Jacket?

 The FMJ is a modification for the Milo V1.5 that replaces the 3D printed Z-Axis joining plates with steel or aluminium jackets on either side.
-This improves the weight, rigidity and accuracy of the main column significantly, allowing it to be extended up to 120mm of clearance over the table.
+This improves the weight, rigidity and accuracy of the main column significantly, allowing it to be extended up to a maximum of 120mm of clearance over the table.

 The FMJ is not part of the standard design as it cannot itself be machined on Milo V1.5 due to its' size.

-If you want to start your build with the FMJ, you will need to obtain 2 x 4080x320mm C-Beam extrusions instead of the standard 2 x 4080x260mm.
+The size of the FMJ is user-defined - if machining height is not of importance to you, you can use an FMJ with the original 60mm clearance.
+If you want your machine to have more clearance, then you will need to extend the length of the 2 x 4080x260mm C-Beam extrusions which make up the main column.
+A maximum clearance machine (120mm) needs 2 x 4080x320mm C-Beam extrusions.

 *[FMJ]: Full Metal Jacket